Inside the impasse erupting on the FDIC board over Basel

 WASHINGTON — Consumer Financial Protection Bureau Director Rohit Chopra has signaled that he will vote against a weakened version of the Basel III endgame proposal, according to three sources familiar with the matter.

-The lack of a consensus on the board of the Federal Deposit Insurance Corp. threatens to hold up passing a version of the Basel III endgame proposal that would narrow the scope of the controversial regulatory reform proposal from 2023.
-The impasse could scuttle any effort to finalize any version of the Basel proposal until well after the 2024 elections — at which point, depending on the outcome of the presidential race, new regulators could be in place.
+The lack of a consensus on the board of the Federal Deposit Insurance Corp. threatens to hold up passing a version of the Basel III endgame proposal that would narrow the scope of the controversial regulatory reform from 2023.
+The impasse could scuttle any effort to finalize a version of the Basel proposal until well after the 2024 elections — at which point, depending on the outcome of the presidential race, new regulators could be in place.

-The impasse is the latest development in a long drama around the controversial Basel III endgame proposal.
-The original plan, proposed in 2023, was fiercely opposed by the banking industry, and by some Republicans in Congress.
+The impasse is the latest development in a long drama around the Basel III endgame proposal.
+The original plan, proposed in 2023, was fiercely opposed by the banking industry and by some Republicans in Congress.
 Progressive Democratic lawmakers saw scaling back that proposal as a victory for Wall Street and its lobbying organizations in Washington.

-The Federal Reserve was meant to meet on the so-called "supplemental proposal" to the original Basel III endgame proposal at 3 p.m. on Friday, the sources said.
-The Federal Deposit Insurance Corp. was supposed to meet in a closed session on the proposal earlier in the day on Friday, although that time has been repurposed, one of the sources said.
+The Federal Reserve was meant to meet on the so-called supplemental proposal to the original Basel III endgame plan at 3 p.m.
+Friday, the sources said.
+The FDIC was supposed to meet in a closed session on the proposal earlier in the day on Friday, although that time has been repurposed, one of the sources said.

 Chopra's break from Gruenberg and Hsu puts the count at two in favor of the proposed changes, to three nays.